Breeze/breeze.github.io/doc-js/lap-first-query.md

 **Open*** Scripts/services/**dataservice.js***.

 This Todo app works with the <a href="http://knockoutjs.com/" target="_blank">Knockout </a>model library and a <a href="http://www.asp.net/web-api" target="_blank">Web API</a> back-end service.
-You might prefer a different model library (e.g., "backbone") or a different data service (e.g., "OData") in which case you&#39;d make those preferences known first, at the top of this file (see the <a href="/samples/todo-angular" target="_top">Todo-Angular</a> version for an example).
-In Basic Breeze we&#39;re building with Knockout and the Web API; these are the Breeze defaults so we can proceed without further ado.
+You might prefer a different model library (e.g., "backbone") or a different data service (e.g., "OData") in which case you'd make those preferences known first, at the top of this file (see the <a href="/samples/todo-angular" target="_top">Todo-Angular</a> version for an example).
+In Basic Breeze we're building with Knockout and the Web API; these are the Breeze defaults so we can proceed without further ado.

 ##Create an EntityManager

 A query can't execute itself.
 We'll need a Breeze ***EntityManager***.
 The *EntityManager* is a gateway to the persistence service which will execute the query on the backend and return query results in its response.
 The next few lines give us an *EntityManager*:

 <pre class="brush:jscript;">
-var serviceName = &#39;breeze/todos&#39;, // route to the Web Api controller
+var serviceName = 'breeze/todos', // route to the Web Api controller
     manager = new breeze.EntityManager(serviceName);